 Though it was once poised for quick ratification, the ERA met its final snag with the wishy-washy Senate, failing in a final vote of 22-16.

 None of the other three legislatures passed it either, and with that, ratification was off the table.
-Over thirty-five years later, representatives from both the Florida House and Senate have continued to introduce it into committees to no avail.
+Over thirty-five years later, representatives from both the Florida House and Senate have continued to introduce the ERA into committees to no avail.
 For now, the wildly controversial amendment effectively remains dormant in Florida.

 Roxcy O’Neal Bolton Papers (M94-1).
 State Archives of Florida.